uccross/skyhookdm-workflows/rook/README.md

 $ popper run -f workflows/run_query.yml
 ```

-This workflows run queries over tpch dataset at 1%, 10%, 100% selectivity in arrow (currently not supported) and flatbuffer format and plots the run time of the queries against selectivity.
+These workflows run queries over tpch dataset at 1%, 10%, 100% selectivity in arrow (currently not supported) and flatbuffer format and plots the run time of the queries against selectivity.
 An example plot is shown below.

 <img src="https://user-images.githubusercontent.com/33978990/87318524-1772bf00-c546-11ea-8cad-66c5efbc7b8a.png" height="250" width="350">